-- Have first-aid (or higher) and CPR certified personnel on site with first-aid kit.
+- Have first-aid (or higher) and CPR-certified personnel on site with a first-aid kit.

-- Have communications plan and management plan in place in case of emergency.
+- Have communications and management plans in place in case of emergency.

-- Cover every participant through US Forest Service workman’s comp insurance.
+- Cover every participant through U.S. Forest Service workers comp insurance.

 - Try to make the event as fun as possible.